-Fig. S7.
+Figure S9.
 HPQ False Positive peptides

-Identification of HPQ by XSTREME (Grant and Bailey 2021)(Bailey et al. 2015)as an enriched binding sequence motif in the sort.
+Identification of HPQ by XSTREME (Grant and Bailey 2021) as an enriched binding motif in the sort.
 The highest enriching peptides (n = 427) were input into XSTREME with the input library as background.
 HPQ was the third highest enriching motif.

-BLI response (nm) of CHD9 () and MTF1 (), two high-enriching peptides containing HPQ sequences that do not bind LC3B.